FuzzyMistborn/blog/content/post/2021/restic-minio/index.md

 # Minio

 [Minio](https://min.io/) is an S3 compatible object storage app that can be run in Docker, and thus on the Synology NAS.
 This is now much easier on DSM7, the latest version of the DSM software as it ships with a fairly recent version of Docker.
 I would highly encourage you to install `docker-compose` on the Synology [see the docs here](https://docs.docker.com/compose/install/) as Synology's Docker GUI is....well...bad.
 It's functional but to change things (like the `command` variable needed for Minio) you have to delete and recreate the container from the GUI.
 Docker-Compose just makes it all simpler and easier.
-Here's my docker-compose for Minio.
+Here's my docker-compose for Minio:

 ```
 version: "2"